 Significantly reduces network delay, benefiting a range of applications such as voice and video conferencing, gaming, even web browsing, thereby improving the Internet user experience.

-Our latest DOCSIS specification is the next frontier for broadband performance, delivering meaningful improvement to user experiences and bringing cable broadband customers one step closer to a world of seamless and rapid communication.
+Our latest DOCSIS 3.1 suite of specifications contains Low Latency DOCSIS technology, the next frontier for broadband performance, delivering meaningful improvement to user experiences and bringing cable broadband customers one step closer to a world of seamless and rapid communication.
 From gamers to medical patients to everyday internet users, customers are seeking real-time control over their applications—without choppiness, freezing or other latency issues that won’t be improved by simply adding more bandwidth.
 CableLabs’ Low Latency DOCSIS (LLD) technology is a new approach that can decrease latency to just 1 ms for many applications.
 This enhancement to cable broadband will ensure that web pages load faster, video calling is smooth and online gaming is highly responsive.

 Provides extended, uniform and continuous coverage throughout an entire home while maintaining a high-quality user experience